-Additionally, when plastic decomposes it releases toxic chemicals into the surrounding environment that may harm plants and animals, especially in the aquatic ecology.
+Additionally, when plastic decomposes, it releases toxic chemicals into the surrounding environment that may harm plants and animals, especially in aquatic environments.

 It is not toxic to people, but it can negatively affect water quality by releasing toxic chemicals into the aquatic ecology.
-Additionally, microorganisms that break down polyvinyl alcohol release greenhouse gases like ammonia and methane which contribute to climate change.
+Additionally, microorganisms that break down polyvinyl alcohol release greenhouse gases like ammonia and methane, contributing to climate change.